jg-digital-media/jgdm-woocommerce-selectors/README.md

                 address {

-                    // 2 States -
+                    // 2 page states -
                        // Address not yet set.
 "You have not set up this type of address yet"
                        // lists the address as a series of line breaks when address saved

                 }